australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

 perform live recordings favour a DAW platform known for its reliability but is not necessarily as sophisticated as those employed in the studio environment.
-ME03 stated that the choice of using *Tracks Live* or *REAPER* for live work is because "*those platforms are arguably the most stripped-down, featureless, boring set-ups around, but that's why I use them*."
+ME03 stated that the choice of using *Tracks Live* or *REAPER* for live work is because "those platforms are arguably the most stripped-down, featureless, boring set-ups around, but that's why I use them."

 Nevertheless, *Pro Tools* was the most used and referred to DAW platform in the sample, exclusively utilised by two participants and in